aleshaleksey/fansys23/base-rules.md

   3. **Con**: Physical resilience.
 Upstream of HP, SP, aspects of physical interactions.
 The physical form of an entity with zero Con has no integrity.
 An entity with no physical form has no Con, such entities can only be damaged by "supernatural" means and "spiritual" weapons.
   4. **Int**: Mental agility.
 Ability to memorise, deduce, analyse, IQ.
 Upstream to skill points, some aspects of supernatural abilities.
 An entity with zero Int is not capable of reason or learning.
 It is mindless.
   5. **Wis**: Faculty of judgement, discernment, sense, EQ.
 Upstream of supernatural abilities, abilities devoted to detection, some aspects of social interactions.
 An entity with zero Wis has no awareness of internal or external realities.
 It is essentially unconscious.
   6. **Cha**: Force of Personality.
 Mental resilience.
 Upstream of HP, MP, aspects of social interactions.
 An entity with zeo Cha has no will, drive or "spirit".
 It is generally catatonic.
-If not, it might obey any instructions it recieves to the letter.
+If not, it might obey any instructions it receives to the letter.
 Such entities are not affected by "spiritual" weapons.

 - **Saving throws:** Some harmful effects can be negated or mitigated with a "**saving throw**".
 A character has six saving throws, one for each attribute.
 Abilities and effects that force a save usually specify one or two valid save types: